Harmonic functions on metric measure spaces: A local Bochner inequality

 \end{lem}

 Before proving the local version of Bochner inequality, Theorem \ref{t:Bochner and W12}, we point out that every function with Laplacian in $L^{p}(X,m)$ for $p>N$ is locally Lipschitz continuous.
 This was first proven for Ahlfors regular spaces in \cite{Koskela2003,Jiang2011} but also holds in our setting (see \cite{Jiang2013} for the $L^{\infty}$ case and more general spaces and \cite{Kell2013} for necessary adjustments for the case $p>N$ in our setting). \begin{lem} [Lipschitz regularity \cite{Koskela2003,Jiang2011},\cite{Jiang2013,Kell2013}] Let $(X,d,m)$ be an $RCD^*(K,N)$ mms.
-Any $u \in W_{\loc}^{1,2}(X,d,m)$ with $\Delta u\in L_{\loc}^{p}(X,d,m)$ and $p>N$ is locally Lipschitz continuous. \end{lem}
+Any $u \in W_{\loc}^{1,2}(X,d,m)$ with $\Delta u\in L_{\loc}^{p}(X,d,m)$ and $p>N$ is locally Lipschitz continuous. \end{lem} \begin{rem} Note that \cite{Jiang2013,Kell2013} assume global $N$-doubling which only holds in our setting if $\inf_{x\in X} m(B_{R_0}(x))>0$.
+However, if one applies a version of the heat kernel comparison as in \cite[Equation (2.2)]{Jiang2013}, $N$-doubling only needs to hold local uniformly. \end{rem}